CompEpigen/dxm/README.md

 regionName - please make unique name for each region tested (e.g. gene name, CGI ID, enhancer ID, etc.)

-fractionalMethylation - values should be between 0 (fully unmethylated) and 1 (fully methylated)
+fractionalMethylation - values should be between 0 (fully unmethylated) and 1 (fully methylated), if the program you use for preprocessing outputs values between 0 and 100 please divide by 100 first.

 coverage - sequencing coverage for that position.
 Please provide as an integer.